ibm-cloud-docs/Registry/container-registry-cli.md

 :   (Optional) Force the command to run with no user prompts.

 `--images`
 :   Determines how many images to keep within each repository in the specified namespace.
 The newest images are retained.
-The age of images is determined by their build date. `IMAGECOUNT` is the number of images that you want to retain in each repository for the namespace.
-To return a policy to the default state that keeps all the images set `IMAGECOUNT` to `All`.
+The age of images is determined by their build date. `IMAGE_COUNT` is the number of images that you want to retain in each repository for the namespace.
+To return a policy to the default state that keeps all the images set `IMAGE_COUNT` to `All`.

 ### Examples
 {: #bx_cr_retention_policy_set_example}